chesterwizzle/Haikuverse/README.md

 The ecosystem consists of two primary components:

 1.  **The Haikuverse Application (Flutter):** The core multi-sensory experience.
 This Flutter app (for Android and web) is where users co-create with AI partners (**Gemini**, **Imagen**, and **Text-to-Speech**).
 They can publish their work and explore the community through a unique, procedurally generated 2D "constellation" graph.

 2.  **The Public Gallery (Next.js):** A dual-purpose platform serving as both the ecosystem's SEO-optimized "front door" and its **Print-on-Demand** E-Commerce Engine.
 This Next.js web portal leverages **Incremental Static Regeneration (ISR)** to deliver lightning-fast, indexable portfolios for public discovery, while offering authenticated creators a secure Print Studio to transform their digital works into physical artifacts.

+### Community: r/HaikuverseRealms
+While the main application maintains strict safety guardrails, the **Haikuverse Realms** serves as the official social layer with relaxed moderation for broader creative expression.
+We are building a **"Trading Card" economy of the imagination!**

+* **Share your Haikucards:** Showcase your generated masterpieces.
+* **Trade Prompt Recipes:** Exchange the exact phrasing used to generate specific styles.
+* **Add Your Own Flair:** Post your own original content and discuss related interests.
+* **Explore the Nine Worlds:** Connect with other travelers in the Haikuverse.

+---
 ## Detailed Documentation

 This repository contains the detailed technical documentation for the entire Haikuverse ecosystem, split into its core components.